 Our Geography curriculum is knowledge rich.
 This means the knowledge children will gain has been carefully specified, ordered coherently and builds over time.
-As children work through our geography curriculum they will know more, understand more about the world around them.
+As children work through our geography curriculum they will know more and understand more about the world around them.
 The skills our curriculum develops, like the knowledge, are specified, ordered coherently and progress over time.
 This curriculum structure helps pupils to deepen their understanding of physical and human geographical processes.

 As children work through the curriculum they will know more and understand more about their local area, the UK, Europe and the World.